 Following publication, the paper will usually file an “Affidavit of Publication” with the court.
-Otherwise, the petitioner needs to get the affidavit from the newspaper and file it with the court him/herself.
+Otherwise, you need to get the affidavit from the newspaper and file it with the court yourself.

-Note that the court may waive this publication requirement if doing so could put the petitioner in danger.
+Note that the court may waive this publication requirement if doing so could put you in danger.
 For example, see the Clark County Form for Waiver of Publication.

-Also note that transexuals petitioning for a gender change never have to complete this publication requirement.
+Also note that transgender people petitioning for a gender change never have to complete this publication requirement.

-Assuming there are no problems, the judge will sign the order.
-Then the judge may mail it back or call the petitioner with instructions on how to pick it up.
-Finally, the petitioner needs to file the order with the court clerk (unless the judge already did so).
+Then the judge’s office may mail the Order back or call you with instructions on how to pick it up.
+Finally, you need to file the Order with the court clerk unless the judge already did so.

-This Court Order serves as legal proof of the name change.
+This Order serves as legal proof of your name change.